 Many women wonder if the hysterosalpingogram (HSG) test will cause pain.
-An HSG is a special kind of x-ray that involves giving an iodine dye via the cervix in to the uterus and fallopian tubes and then taking x-ray pictures.
+An HSG involves transferring an iodine dye via the cervix into the uterus and fallopian tubes and then taking x-ray pictures.
 These pictures will help your doctor evaluate your fallopian tubes and uterine shape.

 Some women report mild-to-moderate cramping.
 Some don't feel much of anything, and very few report severe cramping.
 (Personally, I didn't experience more than mild cramps, and it wasn't nearly as bad as I imagined it would be.)

 The insertion of the device used to inject the dye in to the cervix may remind you of how a pap smear feels.
 If you tend to feel pain during regular pelvic exams, you may be more likely to experience cramps.

 When the dye is injected, you may feel a strange warming sensation.

 If one of the fallopian tubes is blocked, you may feel pain from the pressure of the dye against the blockage.